usnistgov/zero-trust-architecture/_sources/VolumeB/appendices/Appendix-E1B6.rst

 Logical Architecture
 ~~~~~~~~~~~~~~~~~~~~

 Figure 1 depicts the logical architecture of E1B6.
 It uses numbered arrows to depict the general flow of messages needed for a subject to request access to a resource and have that access request evaluated based on subject identity (both requesting user and requesting endpoint identity), user authorizations, and requesting endpoint health.
 It also depicts the flow of messages supporting periodic reauthentication of the requesting user, the requesting endpoint, and the resource; and periodic verification of requesting endpoint health, all of which must be performed to continually reevaluate access.
-The labeled steps in Figure 1 have the same meanings as they do in :ref:`Architecture - Figure 1<ArchitectureFigure1>`.
+The labeled steps in Figure 1 have the same meanings as they do in :ref:`General ZTA Reference Architecture<ArchitectureFigure1>`.
 However, Figure 1 includes the specific products that instantiate the architecture of E1B6.

 E1B6 was designed with Ivanti components that serve as PEs, PAs, and PEPs, and Okta Identity Cloud that serves as the identity, access, and credential manager.
 Radiant Logic acts as a PIP for the PDP as it responds to inquiries and provides identity information on demand in order for Okta to make near-real-time access decisions.
 A more detailed depiction of the messages that flow among components to support a user access request can be found in :ref:`Message Flow for a Successful Resource Access Request<message-flow-e1b6>`.